astronomer/airflow-guides/guides/debugging-dags.md

 One thing to watch out for, especially with Python packages, is dependency conflicts.
 If you are running Airflow using Docker, these conflicts can cause errors when you build your image.
 With the Astronomer CLI, errors and warnings will be printed in your terminal when you run `astro dev start`, and you might see import errors for your DAGs in the Airflow UI if packages failed to install.
 In general, all packages you install should be available in your scheduler pod.
 You can double check they were installed successfully by exec'ing into your scheduler pod as described in [Astronomer documentation](https://www.astronomer.io/docs/cloud/stable/develop/customize-image#add-python-and-os-level-packages).

-If you do have package conflicts that can't be resolved, consider splitting your DAGs into multiple Airflow deployments.
+If you do have package conflicts that can't be resolved, consider breaking up your DAGs into multiple projects that are run on separate Airflow deployments so that DAGs requiring conflicting packages are not in the same environment.
+For example, you might have a set of DAGs that require package X that run on Airflow Deployment A, and another set of DAGs that require package Y (which conflicts with package X) that run on Airflow Deployment B. Alternatively, you can use the [Kubernetes Pod Operator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator) to isolate package dependencies to a specific task and avoid conflicts in your broader Airflow environment.

 ## Tasks Aren't Running